nullzoneopt/Face-Classification-and-Expression-Recognition/README.md

 ### Generate Dataset
 1. Run generate_database.py file from face_recognition folder using below command.\
     python generate_database.py <person_name>
-2. webcam will pop up and take 100 pictures.
+2. webcam will pop up and take 1000 pictures.
-3. Make sure a folder is created inside database folder with <person_name> with 100 grayscale pictures in it.
+3. Make sure a folder is created inside database folder with <person_name>.
 4. Repeat above process for all the persons.

 ### Training model